pik10/project1/README.md

 # project1
-This is a proctice project for the ios course.
+This is a practice project for the ios course.